Differential Geometry of the Mixed Hodge Metric: Special Case: is Abelian

 2. By way of illustration we shall prove the correctness of the expression~\eqref{eqn:dilog-ex} for \textit{the mixed Hodge metric} as announced in the introduction.
 First of all (for $X=\bP^1\setminus \set{0,1,\infty}$)

 and, secondly, from the above discussion it follows that

 where $h$ is the Hodge metric on $H^1(X)$ (and similarly for $\|\int \frac{dz}{z} \|^2$).

-3. As a further illustration, let us calculate \textit{the mixed Hodge metric} when we specify the preceding to a compact Riemann surface $X$ of genus $g>1$.
+3. As a further illustration, let us calculate \textit{the mixed Hodge metric} when we specialize the preceding to a compact Riemann surface $X$ of genus $g>1$.
 Let $\theta_1,\dots,\theta_g$ be an unitary basis of $H^{1,0}(X)$ with respect to the Hodge metric.
 Then, up to a scalar, the metric on $X$ obtained by pulling back the mixed Hodge metric via the period map of $(J/J^3)^*$ is given by

-This follows directly from Lemma \eqref{lemma:gauss-manin} and the discussion on the mixed Hodge structure on $(J/J^3)^*$ we just gave. \begin{rmq} The above description of the mixed Hodge metric holds more generally for any smooth complex projective variety. \end{rmq}
+This follows directly from Lemma \eqref{lemma:gauss-manin} and the discussion on the mixed Hodge structure on $(J/J^3)^*$ we just gave. \begin{rmq} The above description of the mixed Hodge metric can be generalized in a straightforward manner to any smooth complex projective variety. \end{rmq}